techjb/Vector-Tiles-Google-Maps/README.md

 ## Usage

 Create the `MVTSource` object and then insert it as a `overlayMapType`.
-Provide the vector tiles server url in the options parámeter.
+Provide the vector tiles server url in the options object.

 ```js